 Champions League victory to push Liverpool broadcast income to £250m

-Estimates say overall revenue is edging closer to rivals Real Madrid, Barcelona
+Estimates say overall revenue is edging closer to rivals Real Madrid and Barcelona

 Liverpool’s Jordan Henderson celebrates with the trophy and teammates after winning the Champions League Final.
 Photograph: Carl Recine/Reuters